 Introduction week and deadlines

-There are two Master weeks with mandatory lectures.
-It’s important for gaining the knowledge to be able to prepare for and plan your studies on a Master’s level.
-During the Master weeks, you’ll receive guidance on picking courses, find a supervisor, and the overall subject for your thesis.
+There are two introductory weeks (masteruker) with mandatory lectures.
+These introductory weeks are important, as they help you gain the knowledge to be able to prepare for and plan your studies on a master’s level.
+During the introductory weeks, you’ll receive guidance on picking courses, finding a supervisor, and the overall subject for your thesis.